pagemachine/typo3-formlog/README.md

           - myCustomVariable
 ```

 The keys within `finisherVariables` are identifiers of finishers used in a form, the value of each entry is a list of finisher variable names.
+In the example here the finisher variable `myCustomVariable` provided by the finisher `MyCustomFinisher` will be logged.

 ## Form log module